christophe-pouzat/YRLS2017/README.md

 - There is an `R` plug-in for `Excel` (<http://rcom.univie.ac.at/>) but I've never tried it.

 **Modeling "at large"**
 A question came up about general modeling strategies or "how does one go from data to models?".
 A tricky question!
-There are no general rule I know of but the issue is touch upon in Philipp K. Janert book _Data Analysis with Open Source Tools_ (mentioned in the course) in chapters 7 to 11 (part II) as well as in his (excellent) book on [gnuplot](http://gnuplot.info/): [_Gnuplot in Action_](https://www.manning.com/books/gnuplot-in-action-second-edition).
+There are no general rule I know of but the issue is touched upon in Philipp K. Janert book _Data Analysis with Open Source Tools_ (mentioned in the course) in chapters 7 to 11 (part II) as well as in his (excellent) book on [gnuplot](http://gnuplot.info/): [_Gnuplot in Action_](https://www.manning.com/books/gnuplot-in-action-second-edition).
 Look at part IV of the book.